Kaspa06/Objektinis2/README.md

 | Time taken to read data       | 0.013962s     | 0.129581s      | 1.28972s        | 12.8755s         | 138.635s          |
 | Time taken to sort data       | 0.007978s     | 0.187784s      | 0.72893s        | 7.6598s          | 78.6523s          |
 | Time taken to divide students | 0.000998s     | 0.009481s      | 0.100241s       | 1.0698s          | 10.5069s          |

+# Running a Makefile for C/C++ Projects

+This guide will walk you through the process of running a Makefile for compiling and executing C/C++ programs on both macOS and Windows.

+## Prerequisites

+1.  **Make Installation:**

+    - macOS: Make is usually pre-installed.
+You can verify by opening a terminal and typing `make -v`.
+    - Windows: Install Make using a package manager like [Chocolatey](https://chocolatey.org/).
+Run `choco install make` in PowerShell or Command Prompt.

+- **C/C++ Compiler:**

+  - Ensure you have a C/C++ compiler installed.
+On macOS, Clang is typically pre-installed.
+On Windows, you can use MinGW or Cygwin.

+- **Text Editor or IDE:**

+  - Use a text editor or IDE to write your C/C++ code and Makefile.
+Popular choices include Visual Studio Code, Sublime Text, Atom, etc.

+  Steps to Run Makefile

+---

+### 1\.
+Write Your Code

+- Create your C/C++ code in one or more `.cpp` or `.c` files.

+### 2\.
+Write Makefile

+- Create a file named `Makefile` (without extension) in the same directory as your source code.
+- Open `Makefile` in a text editor and define build rules.

+### 3\.
+Open Terminal/Command Prompt

+- macOS: Open Terminal.
+- Windows: Open Command Prompt or PowerShell.

+### 4\.
+Navigate to Project Directory

+- Use `cd` command to navigate to the directory containing your code and Makefile.

+### 5\.
+Run Make

+- Type `make` and press Enter.
+This executes the default target (`all`) in the Makefile.

+### 6\.
+Run Your Program

+- After successful build, an executable file (e.g., `programa` on macOS or `programa.exe` on Windows) will be generated in the same directory.
+- Run the program by typing `./programa` on macOS or `programa.exe` on Windows, and press Enter.

+Congratulations!
+You've successfully compiled and executed your C/C++ program using a Makefile.
+If you encounter any errors during compilation, check your Makefile and source code for issues.